ccromjongh/tydi-lang-2-chisel/README.md

     ```shell
     python3 -m tl2chisel ./output ./td-json-output/json_IR.json
     ```
+   - You can opt to install the module with `pip3 install -e .`.
 4. Use the resulting Chisel code in your project.

 Check `python3 -m tl2chisel -h` to see options.
 Multiple input files can be specified.
 These are all processed individually.
 If no input file is specified, an `stdin` input is expected.